-NOTE 6 - ADMINISTRATIVE GIFT ALLOCATIONS
+NOTE 5 - ADMINISTRATIVE GIFT ALLOCATIONS

 The Foundation may charge a one-time fee of up to 10% upon receipt of certain cash donations.
 The fee is considered an administrative gift allocation, which is allocated to the operating fund to help offset the cost of operating the Foundation.
 Additionally, the Foundation charges an annual fee of 1.5% on all endowment income.
 The annual fee for endowment income does not impact the corpus of the endowment.
-For the years ended June 30, 2022 and 2021, administrative gift allocations were \$19,000 and \$2,160, respectively, and are included in net assets released from restriction in the consolidated statements of activities.
+For the year ended June 30, 2022, administrative gift allocations were 19,000 and are included in net assets released from restriction in the consolidated statements of activities.
+For the year ended June 30, 2023, the Foundation did not charge an annual fee on endowment income.

-NOTE 7 - FAIR VALUE MEASUREMENTS
+NOTE 6 - FAIR VALUE MEASUREMENTS